 • Content Filter: Legacy events carried internal fields (audit metadata, system flags) that downstream consumers didn’t need.
 These were stripped at the boundary.

-• Message Translator: One system’s chatbot_enabled event mapped to our canonical resource_enabled—pure structural transformation.
+• Message Translator: One system’s chatbot_enabled event mapped to our canonical resource_enabled, pure structural transformation.

-The canonical model didn’t just enable a unified user experience—it unlocked future capabilities.
+The canonical model didn’t just enable a unified user experience.
+It unlocked future capabilities.
 New features could subscribe to ResourceLifecycle events without caring which product originated them.

 Three Transformation Patterns